Mirko-khatab/value/ANIMATIONS_GUIDE.md

 ## 🎉 Result

-A **professional, modern, and unforgettable** website entrance that:
+A **professional, modern, and unforgettable** website experience that:

-- Showcases your brand
+- ✨ **Sketch Intro** on first homepage visit - showcases your brand story in 3 languages
-- Welcomes in multiple languages
-- Respects user time (shows once)
-- Creates lasting impression
-- Sets you apart from competition
+- 🎬 **Video Loading** for smooth page transitions and navigation
+- ⚡ **Respects user time** - intro shows once, quick loading for navigation
+- 🌍 **Multi-language welcome** - English, Kurdish, Arabic
+- 💫 **Professional polish** - smooth animations throughout the site
+- 🎯 **Smart behavior** - knows when to show which animation

-Enjoy your spectacular dual-animation entrance! 🚀✨🌍
+Enjoy your spectacular website animations! 🚀✨🌍